-4.8 ■ Model Solved Scanner CS FP-FA&A Paper 4 (2017 Syllabus) Demerits of Cash System (i) Cash system of accounting violates the matching principle which states that expenses should be matched with their revenues and should be shown in the same year. (ii) Financial statements prepared under cash system do not show a true and fair view of books of account.
-Accrual or Mercantile System of Accounting Under this system, transactions are recorded when they occur and not when cash is realised.
-Accrual system of accounting complies with the matching principle which means it relates the revenue earned to the cost incurred during a given period.
-Mercantile system of accounting is widely used and recognized by the business enterprises.
-Costs which are not charged to Income are Carried forward and are kept under continuous review.
-Accounting Information Accounting helps in communicating financial information of the business to the users, hence accounting is known as the language of business.
-Accounting information collects the reports and interprets financial information about the activities of the organisation.
-E.g. Organisations have to submit its financial details to the banks for applying for loans or to the government while paying taxes.
-Therefore, accounting is concerned with communicating results of an organisation to its various users.
+- Accounting helps in communicating financial information of the business to the users, hence accounting is known as the language of business. - Accounting information collects the reports and interprets financial information about the activities of the organisation. - E.g. Organisations have to submit its financial details to the banks for applying for loans or to the government while paying taxes. - Therefore, accounting is concerned with communicating results of an organisation to its various users.
 Many law requires financial information like income tax, sales tax, department company board etc.

+Characteristic of accounting information

+Relevant

-[Chapter 🖛 1] Theoretical Framework 🔳 4.9 Characteristic of a ccounting information Relevant The accounting information should be relevant enough to help the users to evaluate the events while taking economic decisions.
+The accounting information should be relevant enough to help the users to evaluate the events while taking economic decisions.
 The relevance of information depends upon the materiality and nature.

+Reliable

-Reliable An information is said to be reliable if it is faithful complete, prudent, free from material errors and non-biased.
+An information is said to be reliable if it is faithful complete, prudent, free from material errors and non-biased.
 Thus, the accounting information should be reliable.
+The key aspects of reliability are:

+- faithful representation

+- substance overform

+- neutrality

+- prudence

+- completeness

+Comparability

-The key aspects of reliability are: faithful representation substance overform neutrality prudence completeness Comparability Accounting information should be capable in facilitating comparison of results of different periods of the same enterprise or comparing the results of different enterprises at same time.
-Understandability The information should be readily understandable to the users Timeliness The accounting information should be communicated to its user within an appropriate time period to facilitate quick decision making.
-Cost Benefit The benefits of using the accounting information should be more than the cost of preparing it and preparation of that information.
+Accounting information should be capable in facilitating comparison of results of different periods of the same enterprise or comparing the results of different enterprises at same time.

+Understandability

+The information should be readily understandable to the users

+Timeliness

+The accounting information should be communicated to its user within an appropriate time period to facilitate quick decision making.

+Cost Benefit

+The benefits of using the accounting information should be more than the cost of preparing it and preparation of that information.
 It must not be costly and time consuming.

+Verifiability

+The information should be capable of being verified by a person other than the accountant himself.

+Neutrality

-Verifiability The information should be capable of being verified by a person other than the accountant himself.
-Neutrality The accounting information should be free from any bias and should not support any particular person or group.
+The accounting information should be free from any bias and should not support any particular person or group.

-Completeness The information should be complete and contain all necessary information which is required by the users to take their decisions.
-Users of accounting information Users ↓ Internal Users → Owners/Shareholders → Managers → Employees → Creditor/Suppliers ↓ ↓ External Users → Government → Prospective investor → Regulatory agencies → Customers → Researchers → Bankers Accountant Accounting is a clerical work and the person involved in this work is known as an accountant.
-Role of Accountant An accountant performs the following functions: (i) Maintenance of books of accounts (ii) Performing audits (conducted by Chartered Accountant) ⇒ Statutory Audit ⇒ Internal Audit (iii) Performs budgeting Budgeting means planning of business activities and after the completion of activities comparing the actual results with the planned results to know the variations. (iv) Handling taxation matters (v) Carry out investigations (vi) Giving advices to the management (vii) Any other business work.
-Accounting Principles Accounting Concepts Accounting Conventions
+Completeness

+The information should be complete and contain all necessary information which is required by the users to take their decisions.

+Users of accounting information

+Accountant

+Accounting is a clerical work and the person involved in this work is known as an accountant.

+Role of Accountant

+An accountant performs the following functions:

+- (i) Maintenance of books of accounts

+- (ii) Performing audits (conducted by Chartered Accountant)

+- → Statutory Audit

+- → Internal Audit

+- (iii) Performs budgeting

+Budgeting means planning of business activities and after the completion of activities comparing the actual results with the planned results to know the variations.

+- (iv) Handling taxation matters

+- (v) Carrying out investigations

+- (vi) Giving advices to the management

+- (vii) Any other business work.

-[Chapter 🝽 1] Theoretical Framework 🔳 4.11
+[Chapter ➡ 1] Theoretical Framework 4.11

-Accounting Principles, Accounting Concepts and Accounting Conventions Accounting Principles Accounting Concepts Accounting Conventions Scientifically laid down guidelines to establish standard for sound accounting practices and procedure.
-Accounting principles are a body of doctrines commonly associated with the theory and procedures of accounting, serving as an explanation of current practices and as a guide for selection of conven- tions or procedures where alternative exists. define the assumption on the basis of which financial statements of an entity are prepared. tions emerge out of accounting principles Accounting Concepts Concept betw This an i The futu acce ween assets and expend s concept assumes that be ndefinite period. proprietor has no intenti re and would be able ording to plan. to this concept : Assets are valued at co every year. a clear distinction made iture. usiness shall continue for on to close it in the near to meet its obligations ost and then depreciated nes are classified into
+Accounting Principles Conventions s, Accounting Conce pts and Accounting Accounting Principles Accounting Concepts Accounting Conventions Scientifically laid down guidelines to establish standard for sound accounting practices and procedure.
+Accounting principles are a body of doctrines commonly associated with the theory and procedures of accounting, serving as an explanation of current practices and as a guide for selection of conven- tions or procedures where alternative exists. define the assumption on the basis of which financial statements of an entity are prepared. tions emerge out of accounting principles Accounting Concepts 1.
+Going Concern Cor ncept It is on this concept that expenditure.
+This concept assumes the The proprietor has no int able to meet its obligation Due to this concept : (i) Assets are valued at business shall continu ention to close it in the n e for an indefinite period. lear future and would be